voltrondata/sqlflite/README.md

-# Arrow FlightSQL example
+# Arrow FlightSQL sqlite

 ## Setup

-In order to run this example you need to set up a new environment on your machine.
+In order to run this sqlite you need to set up a new environment on your machine.
 Follow these steps to do so (thanks to David Li!).

 1. Make sure you have [miniconda](https://docs.conda.io/en/latest/miniconda.html) installed on your machine.